carsonfb/goldfire-rides-again/README.md

 Description
 -----------
-GoldFire was a demo created by Carson F. Ball (ABRAXAS of the programming group ΣNDVZTRÆ⅃ MµZ1K) in the mid to late 1990s (source files indicate most versions during 1995 and 1996 with a final release in 1998).
-In the original version, fire came up from the bottom and was duplicated and inverted to drop down from the top as well.
-In the space between the top and bottom fire, the credits were displayed in a customized font.
+GoldFire was a demo created by Carson F. Ball (ABRAXAS of the programming group ΣNDVZTRÆ⅃ MµZ1K) in the mid to late 1990s (source files indicate most versions were created during 1995 and 1996 with a final release in 1998).
+This is a Python port of the original x86 Assembler code.

+See the notes section if you have problems running this on Windows.

 Features
 --------